kW and kWh: A Detailed Explanation

 You don’t necessarily need to purchase a whole bunch of energy efficient devices to reduce the kWh of power you consume.
 Simply turning off the lights and appliances when you’re through using them will help in your energy conservation goals and slash your energy bill.

 To see a higher cut on your kWh usage, you can consider doing household chores manually instead of using energy-intensive devices.
-Hanging your clothes out to dry instead of placing them in a dryer or washing the dishes by hand are good examples of how you can gain great savings through simple behavior modifications.
+Hanging your clothes out to dry instead of placing them in a clothes dryer or washing the dishes by hand are good examples of how you can gain great savings through simple behavior modifications.

 Even small measures help a lot as the kWh you save accumulate through the weeks and months.